Installation Guide

 It is expected to have root permissions (sudo privileges in Debian/Ubuntu).

-1. Clone the repository on your computer:
+1. Clone the cytomine repository:

-git clone --branch CE2025.1 https://github.com/cytomine/Cytomine-community-edition.git
+git clone https://github.com/cytomine/cytomine.git

 1